weanti/prw/README.md

 window.
 I prefer lightweight window managers.
 I'm using JWM and wanted to have that nice little status widgets that IceWM has, so I implemented this application, which can be embedded in JWM using the "swallow" tag.
-(In this case use "FLTK" as name, becase that is the window class JWM checks.)
+(In this case use "PRW" as name, becase that is the window class JWM checks.)

 ## What is it capable of and how to use?